slopate/akw-takeover/mesh/sarim-earth-input/README.md

 ### Reducing the amount of wire needed

 Instead of eight 5V/GND pairs of wire, with 8 resistors, I simplified the circuit greatly by making the 8 LEDs share a ground and a single resistor.
-The challenge was soldering the LED GNDs together, which was done with a lot of solder.
+The challenge was getting all the cathodes together, which was done with a lot of solder.